TABLE OF CONTENTS

 No matter the reason, weed is legal in New York now.
 The bill has surprisingly become one of the most progressive bills implemented.
 From social equity and criminal justice reform to expansion of the medical program, New York’s industry has a promising future.

 If you want to stay up-to-date with the latest industry developments, subscribe to Cannabis Training University’s marijuana industry blog.

-For a complete cannabis education on the industry’s most important topics, enroll in the online marijuana training program from CTU.
+For a complete cannabis education on the industry’s most important topics, enroll in one of the online marijuana training courses from CTU.